Philips

 Unscripted Reviews

 Philips OneBlade is so unbelievably good and the way people review it is equally unbelievable.
 It seems like something straight out of a movie.
 You could not script these things.
 But the truth is: the reviews are all real.
-So we explore that tension between reality and fiction, by dramatising with cinematic queues and elements while integrating the legitimate reviews into the scene.
+So we explore that tension between reality and fiction, by dramatising with cinematic cues and elements while integrating the legitimate reviews into the scene.

 For the five hero films, each with a distinctive cinematic setting, the starting point always was a real review.
 The opening lettering greeted you with the name of the review while stating: “based on a real review”.
 A dramatised version of the real review is then portrayed with a distinctive tone-of-voice and art direction.
 Staying true to the concept of film, a fitting trailer-like outro signed off every film.